 He said, "Therefore, the negative impact on nature and human health will be eliminated."

-Erkurt stated that the emission values of the exhaust gases produced by the use of biodiesel are much lower than oil-based diesel, therefore, air quality will improve.
+Erkurt stated that the emission values of the exhaust gases produced by the use of biodiesel are much lower than petroleum-based diesel, therefore, air quality will improve.

 Erkurt pointed out that the dependence on oil in the country could be reduced with the implementation of the mentioned process.
 “In this way, new job opportunities will emerge”, he said.